Binzhou Shandong, China Travel Guide

 Didi often has a more transparent option for long-distance fares, with prices shown in-app.

-Consider booking a Didi in advance for early morning or late-night departures for convenience.
+Consider booking a Didi in advance for early or late times-night departures for convenience.

 Car rentals are available from major domestic and several global companies in larger cities.
 However, self-driving typically does not serve as a viable option for most foreign visitors due to rigorous licensing requirements.
 Explore other rental methods for getting around locally.

 Binzhou features wide sidewalks in many newer commercial districts and around parks.
-Binzhou City Park, Yellow River Park, and areas near the Binzhou Museum are pleasant for walking.
+Binzhou City Park, Yellow River Park, and locations in the vicinity of the Binzhou Museum are pleasant for walking.

 Dedicated bicycle lanes exist on some major roads but are not always continuous.
 Exercise caution due to mixed traffic, including electric scooters.

 No specific "no-go" areas.
-Use caution on busy multi-lane roads with heavy traffic.
+Take precautions on busy multi-lane roads with heavy traffic.
 Awareness of your surroundings is always a good practice.

 Binzhou offers limited specialized transportation options aimed at international tourists.
-The city's main focus remains on its efficient public bus system and ride-sharing services.
+The city's main focus remains on its efficient public bus network and ride-sharing services.

 No organized walking tours just for Binzhou are commonly advertised for international tourists.